 - Add native videos (as previously mentioned)

 - Do not always post links.
-Sometimes a simple graphic with a question will evoke conversation and sharing opportunities
+Sometimes a simple graphic with a question will evoke conversation

 - Be topical – what is trending in your industry today?